 6. Visualize a Traffic Light for Emotional Regulation

 One of the easiest tools for emotional regulation is the visualization of a traffic light.
-The primary colors and rules used for a traffic light are the same as the Zones of Regulation.5 Zones of regulation use the colors to represent the emotional state of being:
+The primary colors and rules used for a traffic light are the same as the Zones of Regulation.5 Blue can also be used to represent the sick, sad, and unmotivated state of being.

-- Green zone – Optimal: This is where you feel calm, happy and able to practice effective communication and problem solving.
+- Green zone – Optimal: This is where you feel calm, happy, and able to practice effective communication and problem-solving.

 7. Move Your Body